-You might be wondering “why would they celebrate Christmas in Jordan?”
-Well for those who aren’t aware the land that comprises modern day Jordan played an important role in Christianity’s history, much of which is outlined in the Old Testament.
-As a result Christians have resided in Jordan since the crucifixion of Jesus and continue to do so today.
-Jordan, as part of the Holy Land is home to several important Christian religious sites such as Bethany-beyond-the-Jordan (the baptism site of Jesus), Mount Nebo (Moses’s sighting of the Holy Land and his burial site), Byzantine churches in Madaba, and Machaerus (the site of John the Baptist's beheading).
+You might wonder “why would they celebrate Christmas in Jordan?”
+Well for those who aren’t aware the land that comprises modern-day Jordan played an important role in Christianity’s history, outlined in the Old Testament.
+As a result, Christians have lived in Jordan since the crucifixion of Jesus and continue to do so today.
+Jordan, as part of the Holy Land is home to several important Christian religious sites such as Bethany-beyond-the-Jordan (the baptism site of Jesus), Mount Nebo (Moses’s sighting of the Holy Land and his burial site), Byzantine churches in Madaba, and Machaerus (the site of John the Baptist’s beheading).
 These sites play a large role in Jordan’s religious tourism, much of it to Madaba and the Jordan Valley.
-Basically what all of that means is Christianity plays a role in Jordan today, not only economically, but socially too.
+Basically, what all of that means is Christianity plays a role in Jordan today, not only economically, but socially too.

 How to Celebrate Christmas in Jordan

 Now that I’ve explained that Christianity has had a presence in Jordan for thousands of years I can now cover how the holiday is celebrated here.
 Jordan’s small Christian population celebrate their holidays publicly, which means there are lots of Christmas events to attend, especially here in Amman.